 That’s fine.
 But your partner might not be comfortable in sharing all nitty gritties of your relationship on SM.
 You have to work on a balance and not look at it as a red flag that they don’t want to flaunt the relationship.
 Some people can be introvert and private, accept that.

 Related reading: Couples and social media PDA: To share or not to share?

 5. First of the many lover’s spat

-The first official fight.
-Like screening-your-partner’s-calls kind of a fight.
-Truth be told, the first fight seems like an important stage in a relationship development because you get to know your partner a lot better now.
+If we are looking at stages of relationships psychology then first official fight is a vital stage.
+The cause of the first fight can be totally flimsy Truth be told, the first fight seems like an important stage in relationship development because you get to know your partner a lot better now.

 Related reading: 8 fights every couple will have at some point in their relationship

 The relationship resurrected after the first fight is much stronger than before.
 You learn your partner’s flaws, accept them and treat it as an integral part of the relationship.

 The acceptance that comes with it bonds you two better together.
 In a relationship, resurrecting it means compromising for the sake of your partner.

 A newer version may include you quitting smoking, or not being a workaholic.
 This stage of relationship is about moulding a better version of yourself; someone your partner vibes better with.